Telefunken Railroad (Samoa): History

 German Samoa was occupied on 30 August 1914 by an expeditionary force sent from New Zealand.
 When the New Zealand Railway engineers unit of the 3rd Auckland Regiment arrived in Samoa, the line was in disrepair, but a gang of surfacemen, under Lieutenant Christophers, lifted, ballasted and relaid the rails.
 A frequent service was instituted, and for several days the ‘train’ averaged 30 trips per day between Apia and to Vaea Camp, where the Railway Corps was encamped.
 The engine was quickly rebranded N.Z.R. and christened A1, but the men missed the omission of the customary whistle of an ‘A’ class engine.
 Two enginemen were thus requested to arrange to have a whistle affixed to the engine.

 It was difficult to re-commission the wireless station because essential parts had been removed by the Germans.
 The petroleum engine of the Apia master butcher's ice cream machine was confiscated and attempts made to use it to power the station.
 It turned out to be far too weak.
 After reinstalling the regulator parts that the Germans had removed, the original glow-head diesel engine started suddenly, but since the regulator had not been set accurately, it ran at much too high revolutions and the flywheel exploded.
 A part of the flywheel broke through the roof, reached the tower at a height of 75 m, bent it, fell down and amputated the leg of a station worker.
 The repair of the station had become a matter of prestige for the English, New Zealand and Australian forces.
-Despite being discrete, the failed attempts to repair the station had not gone unnoticed by Samoans and the reputation of the occupying forces suffered.
+Despite being discreet, the failed attempts to repair the station had not gone unnoticed by Samoans and the reputation of the occupying forces suffered.

 The New Zealand railwaymen built additional track to the camps established at Vaea and Malifa.
 During the occupation, the railway was used for hauling ammunition, ballast and camp material, including timber for the tents and shingle for the roads in the new camps, and at the wireless station.
 The ‘Apia Express’ was also used by the troops for regular outings on a Sunday when they were on leave.